-4 See generally 2 C F R 200 300 (provides a general description of national policy requirements typically applicable to recipients of federal awards, including the Federal Funding Accountability and Transparency Act of 2006 (FFATA)).
+4 See generally 2 C.F.R.
+200,300 (provides a general description of national policy requirements typically applicable to recipients of federal awards, including the Federal Funding Accountability and Transparency

 IMPORTANT: This email is for feedback and suggestions only.
 Replies are not sent from this mailbox.
 If you have specific questions on any program or technical aspect of the solicitation, you must directly contact the appropriate number or email listed on the front of this solicitation document.
 These contacts are provided to help ensure that you can directly reach an individual who can address your specific questions in a timely manner.